GBehrends/Ethiopia_Demography/07_DataSummary/readme.md

 Step 2: Run the 01_Summary.sh script.

-Step 3: Make the table from the outputs:
+Step 3: Make the table from the outputs using the following command:

 paste samplelist bases reads mapped_reads proportion_mapped sites_kept